trendwerk/acf-theme-config/README.md

 Configure ACF for a theme.
 Made for WordPress.

 - Loads and saves ACF JSON files to `config/acf` in your theme (for VCS purposes)
-- Uses the WordPress WYSIWYG settings when using ACF's full editor
+- Uses the WordPress WYSIWYG toolbars when using ACF's full editor

 ## Installation
 This plugin needs Composer to manage WordPress.
 To add this plugin to your project's development dependencies, run: